KDE/documentation-develop-kde-org/content/docs/widget/configuration/_index.md

 ---

-I personally don't recommend using `Color` if you want the default color from the color scheme (eg: `theme.textColor`).
-I would instead suggest using a `String` that defaults to empty.
+I personally don't recommend using `Color` if you want to default to a color from the color scheme (eg: `PlasmaCore.ColorScope.textColor`).
+I would instead suggest using a `String` that is empty by default.
 You can then use the following in the QML:

 ```xml
 <entry name="labelColor" type="String">